Broski-AC/technical-presentation/namespacedef.md

 ???

 Namespaces help companies like yours provide their developers with the ability to manage secrets in a self serving manner.
+Not only can you segment resources out based on environments, teams, or whatever factors underline your organizational structure, you can also apply a hierarchical structure, apply rate limits, and ensure resource quotas are in place per namespace.

 You can configure all of the items a namespace contains into distinct instances.